 Rather than putting everything on this portal, in the past we opted instead to market each topic on its own merit, to different communities.
 Today it has morphed into a much more adequate entry point to all things hosted on this website.
 We now provide description of their no longer mutually exclusive functions to merge the target audiences.

 Until recently, the prime focus of our work was shutting down the Indian Point nuclear power plant on the Hudson river in New York.
-In light of NY's DEC revoking their water permit, the NRC cannot relicence IP's two remaining reactors, in effect starting decommissioning in 2013.
+In light of NY's DEC revoking their water permit, the NRC cannot relicence IP's two remaining reactors, in effect starting decommissioning process.
 This will give an immense boost to the local renewable energy industry, especially in light of all the recent commercial building LED incentives.

 with the Greenloop, Lü magazine sponsored the world's first green model

 Project Green Search.
 Finals were held in Los Angeles.
 With Conscious Decisions, Greenburbs hosts the

 Green Market Exposition at the Barnum Museum in Bridgeport,